The best racing wheels and pedals for iRacing and your budget - Roadshow

 Fanatec Podium DD1 Wheel Base

 If your budget hasn't reached the breaking point yet, welcome to the Podium level.
-While Clubsport is Fanatec's mid-tier products, Podium is at the top, and the $1,200 DD1 is my pick at this price point.
-With a whopping 20Nm of torque at your disposal, it can quite literally rip the steering wheel out of your hands.
+While Clubsport is Fanatec's mid-tier products, Podium is at the top, and the $1,200 DD1 is my pick at this price level.
+With a whopping 14.7 lb-ft of torque at your disposal, it can quite literally rip the steering wheel out of your hands.
 So, do be careful -- the warning labels on this thing are not for show.

 For me, the real draw to the DD1 is the fidelity of the sensations.
 While all the wheels I've discussed thus far rely on gears or belts to get the force to the wheel, the DD here means direct-drive.
 That is to say, the steering wheel is more or less directly attached to the shaft of an electric motor.
 The feel is perfectly smooth, just like in a real car.